marknagelberg/llm_repo_assistant/README.md

 2. Clone the LLM Repo Assistant repo
 3. Add an `.llmignore` file to the root directory of your target repo - this tells LLM Repo Assistant about files in your target repo that you want ignored by the LLM.
-3. Build and run the docker container for your code repo, and add the name of the container to `TARGET_REPO_DOCKER_IMAGE_NAME` in `.env` in the LLM Repo Assistant root directory. (i.e. `TARGET_REPO_DOCKER_IMAGE_NAME=insert-your-container-name`)
+4. Build and run the docker container for your target repo, which installs any dependencies your target repo needs to run.
+Add the name of this container to `TARGET_REPO_DOCKER_IMAGE_NAME` in `.env` in the LLM Repo Assistant root directory. (i.e. `TARGET_REPO_DOCKER_IMAGE_NAME=insert-your-container-name`)
-4. If you want the API to be able to run tests on your target repo, then edit the requirements file to the root directory of the LLM Repo Assistant repo called `llm_target_repo_requirements.txt`.
-This file should define the python environment your tests should run in and should include `pytest`.
 5. Navigate to the `llm_repo_assistant` cloned repository and build the Docker image to run LLM Repo Assistant with `docker build -t llm_repo_assistant .`
 6. Run LLM Repo Assistant locally in a docker container with the following command: